mgadi/naemonbox/docs/source/03_user_guide/index.rst

 Configure the monitoring

 there are 2 ways :

 1. Manualy, you can edit nagios/naemon config files.
 Not recommanded because you need to use an editor in text mode (vi, nano…).

-2. Use Naemon web config tool to configure and manage nagios.
+2. Use Naemon web config tool to configure and manage naemon.
 That is what we will detail in the nexte step

 Step three
 =========